 Fig 10.
 Landing sites of Luna, Surveyor, and Apollo missions.
 Image: NASA Goddard Space Flight Center

 The Moon is Earth's only natural satellite and the only extraterrestrial body to have been visited by humans – 12 in all aboard six Apollo missions between July 1969 and December 1972.
 It has also been the target of numerous robotic probes including, most recently, Clementine (1994),Lunar Prospector (1999), SMART-1 (2003), Kaguya (2007), Chang'e 1 (2007), Chandrayaan 1 (2008), Lunar Reconnaissance Orbiter, and Lunar Crater Observation & Sensing Satellite (both 2009).

-A total of 382kg of rock samples were returned to Earth by Apollo and the Russian Luna programs; in addition, a number of lunar meteorites have been found.
+A total of 382 kg of rock samples were returned to Earth by Apollo and the Russian Luna programs; in addition, a number of lunar meteorites have been found.
 Most of these samples have been dated at between 4.6 and 3 billion years (the one exception is a lunar meteorite dated at 2.8 billion years), and provide information about the early history of the Solar System which is missing on Earth due to a lack of rocks more than about 3.8 billion years old.

 The Moon is unusually large relative to the size of its primary (being exceeded by Charon alone in this respect).
-Its crust averages 68km thick, is thinner on the near side, and varies from essentially zero thickness under Mare Crisium to a depth of 107km north of the crater Korolev on the lunar farside.
-Below the crust is a mantle and probably a small core, some 340km radius, containing about 2% of the lunar mass.
+Its crust averages 68 km thick, is thinner on the near side, and varies from essentially zero thickness under Mare Crisium to a depth of 107 km north of the crater Korolev on the lunar farside.
+Below the crust is a mantle and probably a small core, some 340 km in radius, containing about 2% of the lunar mass.